NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/HighResolutionBrainSegmentation/README.md

 The use of 3D tools to draw and delimit brain sulci depends on freesurfer input (number 1) and an algorithm to draw on sulci and extract the lines in coordinate space.
 The goal is to troubleshoot this process.
 3. Case Management
     - Integration of a BIDS-based cased management system would aid organization and segmentation.
-    - Version Control for segmentation
+    - Version Control for segmentations

 ## Approach and Plan
 <!-- Describe here HOW you would like to achieve the objectives stated above. -->
-1. Freesurfer integration
+1. Freesurfer Integration
     - Load freesurfer surfaces into Slicer

-2. Sulcal Drawing
+1. Sulcal Drawing
     - Using the white matter surfaces, draw two points in Slicer, each at the base of a sulcus
     - Connect the two points with a line at the bottom of the sulcus (i.e., a minimum value)
     - Assign the line to a specific sulcal identity.
     - Implement a constraint option for markups to force them to be on a surface (i.e. model node, segmentation, or another markup)
+    - Curve markups can currently be resampled along model surfaces, however they do not trace through the sulci

-3. Case Management
+1. Case Management
     - Pilot organization
     - Add Git PR management tools to Slicer module.
       - While editing, save and commit changes to local branch